 The design is painted in gouache on to point paper (a kind of graph paper).
-The pattern comprises a ribbon meander in two shades of blue, pink and white, crossed by a spray of roses in shades of green.
-There is a bouquet of diverse flowers in the same colours on the left of the meander.
+The pattern consists of a heavy swag of fringed cloth draped from top left to bottom right.
+A garland of flowers weaves around it and there is a bunch of slightly stylised flowers on the right.
+The swag is spotted in red with yellow flowers, the fringe is red and the lining yellow.
 On the front the name of the printer of the paper is engraved along with the type of paper.
 On the back is inscribed in handwriting in ink the name of the manufacturer, the date of the design, its number, the type of the fabric and some instructions for weaving.

 Place of Origin

 Gouache and ink on printed paper

 On the front: 8 en 12 Huilliot a Lion

 Du 8 juillet 1763 L. Galy, Gallien et compe.

 G[ros de] tours en dorures et nuence de 8 en 11 45 dix[ain]es a repetition

 4 le pourpre et le gros jaune